 - Some projects or programs may be funded by a mix of federal and state money.
 If possible, identify the different sources and list them on appropriate Schedules (i.e., the federal share on the Schedule of Expenditures of Federal Awards and the state or portion on the Schedule of Expenditures of State Financial Assistance).
 If the state portion cannot be identified, list the entire amount on the Schedule of Expenditures of Federal Awards and describe the commingled nature of the funds in the notes to the Schedule of Expenditures of Federal Awards. - Funds received as fee for services, generally should not be included on the Schedule 16.
-For example, if the government is being paid for providing goods or services in a contractor capacity, this contractor payment is not considered a federal grant to the entity. - List all awards from the same federal agency together on the Schedule (for example, group all HUD awards together by CFDA number). - If the government chooses to report multiple projects/programs that have the same CFDA number as separate line items (e.g., WSDOT highway planning and construction projects), provide a subtotal for the CFDA number. - It is important to note that the expenditures reported on the Schedule of Expenditures of Federal Awards will not necessarily tie to those reported on the operating statement, especially if the federal awards include loans or non-cash awards (property, supplies, etc.).
-However, all amounts reported should agree or reconcile to records maintained by finance, budget, and treasury departments.
+For example, if the government is being paid for providing goods or services in a contractor capacity, this contractor payment is not considered federal financial assistance to the entity.

-• The SEFA should be prepared using the same basis of accounting as the financial statements.
+- List all awards from the same federal agency together on the Schedule (for example, group all HUD awards together by ALN). - If the government chooses to report multiple projects/programs that have the same ALN as separate line items (e.g., WSDOT highway planning and construction projects), provide a subtotal for the ALN. - It is important to note that the expenditures reported on the SEFA will not necessarily tie to those reported on the operating statement, especially if the federal awards include loans or non-cash awards (property, supplies, etc.).
+However, all amounts reported should agree or reconcile to records maintained by finance, budget, and treasury departments. - The SEFA should be prepared using the same basis of accounting as the financial statements.
 For example, if the government prepares the financial statements using the cash basis of accounting, the government should report expenditures of federal awards using the cash basis.
 Explain any departure in the footnotes.